 You will graduate with the skills those businesses are looking for.
 Through studying a combination of tourism and hospitality with a specific focus on international issues, you’ll know what is needed not just to survive in such an environment, but to thrive in it.

-You’ll have an opportunity to learn a new language; French, Spanish or Mandarin as well as residential fieldtrips.
+You’ll have an opportunity to go on residential field trips.
 You can also expand your horizons and spend some time studying abroad with one of our 40 partner institutions in the USA, Australia, Europe or Asia.

 In year three you’ll gain vital experience during your 30-week work placement in the UK or overseas which will give you the opportunity to turn theory into practice and build a network of professional contacts to help you secure a management-level position after graduating.